-Brokerage activities expose the Company to credit and currency risks.
-These risks are managed in accordance with established risk management policies and procedures adopted by the Company.
-Management has established a risk management process that includes:
+The Company's trading activities are composed of brokerage services.
+Trading activities expose the Company to market and credit risks.
+These risks are managed in accordance with established risk management policies and procedures.
+To accomplish this, management has established a risk management process that includes:

-- A regular review of the risk management process by the executive management as part of their oversight role; - Defined risk management policies and procedures supported by a rigorous analytic framework; and - Articulated risk tolerance levels as defined by executive management that are regularly reviewed to ensure that the Company's risk-taking is consistent with its business strategy, capital structure, and current and anticipated market conditions.
+- A regular review of the risk management process by the executive management as part of their oversight role; - Defined risk management policies and procedures supported by a rigorous analytic framework; and

+Articulated risk tolerance levels as defined by executive management that are regularly reviewed to ensure that the Company's risk-taking is consistent with its business strategy, capital structure, and current and anticipated market conditions.